Why Do Cats Lick and Chew Plastic? – 9 Reasons for This Odd Behavior

 We’re finally getting to the odd eating habits that cats get sometimes.

-What is Pica in cats?
+What Is Pica in Cats?

-Leaving the pica syndrome aside, your cat can enjoy plastic bags safely!
 The experience is a sensory wonderland.
-While you see a cat swishing a bag, it is having the time of its life.
-From the silky-smooth texture to the wonderful smell of pseudo-pheromones to that of all the previous contents of the bag, and all the way to that tasty lanolin that the bag was treated with, or cornstarch if you’ve chosen a bio bag, there are so many reasons why plastic bags are absolutely irresistible to your cat.
+While you see a cat swishing a bag, it has the time of its life.
+From the silky-smooth texture to the wonderful smell of pseudo-pheromones to that of all the previous contents of the bag, and all the way to that tasty lanolin that the bag was treated with, or cornstarch if you’ve chosen a bio bag, there are so many reasons why plastic bags are irresistible to your cat.

-Plastic alternatives
+Plastic Alternatives

 FAQs